 Indirect credit risk arises in relation to underlying investments held in the credit pooled investment vehicle.
 This risk is mitigated by investing in funds which are well diversified in terms of credit instrument, region, credit rating and issuer.
 Indirect credit risk arises in relation to exposure via Insight to underlying bond and liability matching pooled investment vehicles.
 This risk is mitigated through the underlying exposures on an aggregate basis being predominantly investment grade credit securities; however, they may invest in debt securities which may be unrated by a recognised credit rating agency or below investment grade and which are subject to greater risk of loss of principal and interest than higher-rated debt securities.
-The funds may also invest in debt securities which may be secured on substantially all of that issuer's assets.
+The funds may also invest in debt securities which rank junior to other outstanding securities and obligations of the issuer, all or a significant portion of which may be secured on substantially all of that issuer's assets.
 The funds may invest in debt securities which are not protected by financial covenants or limitations on additional indebtedness.
 Risk is mitigated by holding a diverse portfolio of investments with exposure to a range of issues and issuers.